ibm-cloud-architecture/refarch-caseportal-app/docs/tdd.md

 ```

 Which translates into the following development tasks
-- develop a unit test to validate a home page components and navigation
+- develop a unit test to validate a home page components and navigation routing logic from this page.
 - the home page needs to display the four possible high level features: inventory, IT support, customer management, and advisor.
 We will details those functions later.

 ### Testing the home.component